stephanie-wang/ray/benchmarks/README.md

     You can also check out your EC2 console to make sure that you see the running instances.
     They should be labeled with something like `ray-test-worker` or `ray-test-head`.

-    For your convenience, the clusters for the benchmarks below will be setup with the script `ray/benchmarks/cluster-scripts/setup_cluster.sh`, which calls `ray up` internally, gathers the workers' IP addresses, and makes sure all workers have the same software.
+    For your convenience, the clusters for the benchmarks below will be setup with the script `$RAY_HOME/benchmarks/cluster-scripts/setup_cluster.sh`, which calls `ray up` internally, gathers the workers' IP addresses, and makes sure all workers have the same software.

 5. (5min) Now that you've created your first cluster, the Ray autoscaler should have automatically created a new `.pem` file for you in your `~/.ssh` directory.
     It should look something like `ray-autoscaler_1_<region>.pem`.

-    It's not strictly necessary to run the benchmarks, but please add this identity to your SSH agent and make sure you have SSH agent forwarding setup on your local machine to make the cluster setup smoother.
+    Please add this identity to your SSH agent (via `ssh-add ray-autoscaler_<...>`) and make sure you have SSH agent forwarding setup on your local machine to make the cluster setup smoother.
+    [Here](https://developer.github.com/v3/guides/using-ssh-agent-forwarding/) are some good instructions for setting up your SSH agent if you haven't done so before.
+    For the hostname, you can this to match all AWS hostnames: `*.<region>.compute.amazonaws.com`.

 6. (5min) You can now tear down your test cluster and get started on the benchmarks!
     ```bash